 Instead of eating a meal rich in carb, balance with lean protein, healthy fat, and fiber sources.
 A well-rounded plate lessens the risk of dropped blood sugar levels, especially following meals.

-Additionally, replacing a high carbohydrate snack with a rich in protein source can further reduce unpleasant symptoms.
+Replacing a high carbohydrate snack with one rich in protein can further reduce unpleasant symptoms.
 Including fiber and healthy fat is helpful to keep blood sugar and hunger at bay, too.

 Importantly, too, do not wait extensive hours at a time to accommodate hunger.
 Eating consistent meals and snacks can keep blood sugars stable and reduce dramatic fluctuations.